Collective-Coders/basic_webpage/README.md

 maxbook:basic_webpage Max$
 ```

 Expect to see A LOT of output in your terminal after you run this command.
 Try to read it!
-If you don't read it, you probably won't be able to tell if it **succeeded** or **failed**!.If the pull failed, you'll probably see the word '*rejected*' or '*failed*' somewhere near the bottom of the output.
+If you don't read it, you probably won't be able to tell whether it **succeeded** or **failed**!
+If the pull failed, you'll probably see the word '*rejected*' or '*failed*' somewhere near the bottom of the output.

 ## Extra Stuff